mehatabpathan/PP5/README.md

 ### User Stories

 #### EPIC | Viewing and Navigation
-- As a Site User, I can intuitively navigate around the site so that I can find content.
+- As a Site User, I can intuitively navigate around the grocery store website so that I can find content.
-- As a Site User, I can view a list of products so that I can select a product to view.
+- As a Site User, I can view a list of products available in the grocery store so that I can select a product to view.
-- As a shopper, I can click on a product so that I can read the full product details.
+- As a shopper, I can click on a product in the grocery store so that I can read the full product details.
-- As a shopper, I can view a specific category of products so I can browse the type of products I'm looking for.
+- As a shopper, I can view a specific category of grocery products so I can browse the type of products I'm looking for.
-- As a shopper, I can search all products so that I can find what I am looking for.
+- As a shopper, I can search all grocery products so that I can find what I am looking for.
-- As a shopper, I can sort all products so that I can view products based on price or title.
+- As a shopper, I can sort all grocery products so that I can view products based on price or title.
-- As a site user, I can view a list of Interior Design Services provided so I can understand what each service entails and make an enquiry if desired.
+- As a site user, I can view a list of Grocery Store Services provided so I can understand what each service entails and make an enquiry if desired.
-- As a site user, I can read testimonials left by other customers so I see what feedback they gave on the Interior Design Services they received.
+- As a site user, I can read feedback left by other customers so I see what feedback they gave on the Grocery Store Services they received.
-- As a site user, I can view pictures of previous interior design projects so that I can see if I like the results and build trust in the service provider.
+- As a site user, I can view pictures of previous grocery store displays and arrangements so that I can see if I like the layout and build trust in the store.

 #### EPIC | User Account and Profile
 - As a site user, I can register an account so that I can have a personal account.